Skip to content

 Which of the following is your district doing to incentivize teachers to stay?

-You likely already implement parts or all of the following strategies to increase teacher retention.
-Below are some additional ideas and resources to supplement your efforts.
+You likely already implement one or more of these strategies to support teacher retention.
+Now take a look through these additional ideas and resources to take the next step.

 Support Teacher Wellness

-Throughout the pandemic, the notion of “normalcy” didn’t really exist.
-Although the dust has begun to settle and more normalized routines have returned to classrooms, the weighted impact of the last few years still lingers.
+Teaching has always been tough, and we saw a marked increase in struggle and burnout through the pandemic years.
+Although things are now stabilized, the weighted impact of the last few years still lingers.
 With a rise in anxiety and depression, it’s critical to support and promote mental health in your district.
-Prioritizing your staff’s mental health will ultimately help them avoid burnout.
+Prioritizing your staff’s mental health will ultimately help them avoid burnout, and you turnover.

 • Meditation breaks